 Well, well, what do we actually use to develop for Office 365?

 The answer to this question is: Office 365 API.
 Indeed, everything you want to access from the cloud, will have to be through the Office 365 API.

-As I already mentioned the main platform to use for web applications in the cloud is, and will be even more in future, the SharePoint Online platform.
-In short, the SharePoint platform is a web based, extensible, collaboration platform used by many organizational employees to exchange information in teams, departments, business units with certain common goals.
+As I already mentioned, the main platform to use for web applications in the cloud is, and will be even more in future, the SharePoint Online platform.
+In short, the SharePoint platform is a web based, extensible, collaboration platform.
+Many organizational employees use it to exchange information in teams, departments, and business units with certain common goals.

 How do they do this?

 Through a set of lists, libraries, sites, workflows, services and many various components.
 As a developer, to access these components of the platform, you will be using the SharePoint Client APIs, or simply the SharePoint API.
 In all previous, on-premise SharePoint platforms, working with various components of the platform could have been performed using the .net Framework, and the full trust SharePoint Object Model (previous name for API).
-The Office 365 App Model, eliminates completely the option to build full trust code for their platform.
+The Office 365 App Model eliminates completely the option to build full trust code for their platform.
 This is done for security, scalability and stability reasons.
-A full trust code could render unusable not only a one or a few servers, but can also bring down the whole cloud platform.
-In the next image, it is presented the way to use the SharePoint API on the new App Model.
+A full trust code could render unusable not only a one or a few servers but can also bring down the whole cloud platform.
+The next image presents the way to use the SharePoint API on the new App Model.